JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

 These scripts make use of the following components and assets:
 - [`Transform`][transform] (component)
+- [`Rigidbody`][rigidbody] (component)
+- [`Rigidbody2D`][rigidbody2d] (component)

 ## 📖 Description
 Follow Path allows you to create a `Path` consisting of multiple transforms, and have a object travel between their positions.
-To use the [`FollowPath`](#followpath-script) script, you must first create a path for it to follow using the [`Path`](#path-script) script.
+To use the [`FollowPath`](#followpath-script) scripts, you must first create a path for it to follow using the [`Path`](#path-script) script.

 ---
-# FollowPath Script
+# FollowPath Scripts

 ## 📖 Description
+There are three variations to this script. `FollowPath` follows the path by setting the position to a point along the path. `FollowPath3D` and `FollowPath2D` work by setting the `velocity` of a `Rigidbody` and `Rigidbody2D` component respectively.

-Attaching the `FollowPath` script to an object will make it move along the assigned `path` while the script is `enabled`.
+Adding either `FollowPath` script to an object will make it move along the assigned `path` while the script is `enabled`.
 The `moveTime` property determines how long it will take for the object reach the end of path.
 Depending on `endAction`, the script will behave differently when the end of the path is reached.
 Either the script will be disabled, the movement direction will be reversed, or the object will return to the starting point in the `path`.

+Avoid adding multiple `FollowPath` scripts to a single object as the results are unpredictable.

 ## 🔧 Properties
 | Property | Summary |